 The flawed thinking inherent in prominence bias is perhaps expressed in this quote from former president Barack Obama, explaining why the U.S. hasn’t intervened in Syria:

 How often, and in what situations U.S. presidents default to this “bottom line” and fail to engage in difficult tradeoffs when considering humanitarian intervention is difficult to assess because national security deliberations are classified, but the repeated failures of the U.S. government to halt or prevent genocides suggests that prominence bias is playing a role in our inaction.

-This idea also operates on the level of individuals making decisions based on needs that seem more important in the moment than our intrinsic values.
-For example: someone who believes environmental protection is important and burning fossil fuels is quite bad for the environment may choose to fly cross country to attend a meeting in person rather than to attend virtually.
+Prominence bias also causes us to make decisions based on needs that seem more important in the moment rather than our intrinsic values.
+For example: someone who believes environmental protection is important and burning fossil fuels is bad for the environment may choose to fly cross country to attend a meeting in person rather than to attend virtually.